 Target Properties Name Edit the name of your target in this field. Туре The type of target is set by default to PACSystems Controller.
 Description Enter a description of your project in this field.
 The maximum number of characters is 255.
 Documentation Enter the URL where your project documentation is stored.
-Address Family By changing the Controller type in this field, you initiate a target conversion.
-Farmy Caution: Changes are irreversible.
+Address Family By changing the Controller type in this field, you initiate a target conversion. ганшу Caution: Changes are irreversible.
 Controller The name of the target is stored on the Controller.
 Target Name Update Rate Set the rate at which the screen is updated while online to the target. (ms) Sweep Time The sweep time of the Controller when online.
 This value is also displayed on the status bar. (ms) (Read-only.)
 Controller The online/offline, run/stop status of the Controller.
 (Read-only.)
 Status Online Project When Enabled, Machine Edition performs project synchronization checks with an online Synchronization Controller.
 Physical Port Choose the type of connection to the Controller (Ethernet, COM, or modem).
 IP Address (Ethernet protocol only.)
 Set the IP address of the Controller.
-Additional Crown of even outling used for the detailed configuration of your communication or still Configuration Group of properties used for the detailed configuration of your communication connection.
-Modem Group of properties to configure the modem communications link between your computer Communication and a remote Emerson target.
+Additional Group of properties used for the detailed configuration of your communication connection.
+Configuration Modem Group of properties to configure the modem communications link between your computer Communication and a remote Emerson target.